A King Killer.

 London, January 30, 1649

-Regicide in the Family: Finding John Dixwell is now available from Levellers Press or Amazon.
+Regicide in the Family: Finding John Dixwell is now available from Levellers Press or Amazon in the US and Central Books in the UK.
+There is also an audio book narrated by the author available on Audible.
 Read about the research and writing of the book on the Stories page of my website.

 If you’d like to be notified when new stories are published, as well as receive updates about readings, please sign up for my mailing list.